confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Failing Compatibility Checks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|sr| checks compatibility as schemas evolve to keep the producer-consumer contract.
+|sr| checks compatibility as schemas evolve to uphold the producer-consumer contract.
 Without |sr| checking compatibility, your applications could potentially break on schema changes.

 In the Payment schema example, let's say the business now tracks additional information for each payment, for example, a field ``region`` that represents the place of sale.